rehierl/node-tree-outliner/3-basic-design/3-2-0-sectioning-nodes.md

 the next sibling represents meaningful content or not, e.g. a whitespace node).

 Note that this definition requires an ordered tree of nodes.
-That is, because in an unordered tree, no node has one specific next sibling.
-All siblings are considered to be equal - even the presequent ones.
+That is, because in an unordered tree, no node has a specific next sibling.
+All siblings are considered to be equal - including those that are presequent to such a sectioning node.

 Attempting to use this strict definition in an unordered tree will not allow deterministic results.
 That is, because siblings are not guaranteed to be served to an algorithm in any particular order.
 Subsequent runs will produce different results (e.g. different number of nodes for a specific section).
 Because of that, all siblings in an unordered tree would have to belong to a type-2 section.
-Consequently, and with regards to such a tree, type-2 sectioning nodes would be similar to type-1 sectioning nodes.
+Consequently, and with regards to an unordered tree, type-2 sectioning nodes would be equivalent to type-1 sectioning nodes.

 **DEFINITION**
-A type-2 sectioning node must not contain any active nodes as one of its descendant nodes.
-The data defined by the descendants of a type-2 sectioning node must only be used to initialize (i.e. set section properties) the declared section.
+A type-2 sectioning node must not contain any active nodes as its descendant nodes.
+The data defined by the descendants of a type-2 sectioning node must only be used to initialize the declared section (i.e. set section properties).

+Note that an algorithm, that had to start with a type-2 sectioning node, will not visit the section's actual content nodes.
+In addition to that, a type-2 sectioning node is defined to only contain passive nodes.
+Because of that, an algorithm would only produce a single section that is limited to the descendants of the type-2 sectioning node.

 <!-- ======================================================================= -->
 ## derived statements

 **CLARIFICATION**
 Type-1 and type-2 sectioning nodes add no additional requirement to the structure of a node tree.
 That is, because the section's open event is the corresponding event of the section's sectioning node.
-As such, the "open" operation does not require any additional node, or any specific node structure.
+As such, the "open" operation does not require knowledge of any additional node, or any specific node structure.

-In contrary to that, and as an example, using the enter event of the first content node to open a declared section by definition would add the requirement that such a section always needs at least one node.
+In contrary to that, and as an example, using the enter event of the first content node to open a declared section by definition would add the requirement that such a section always has at least one node.
 That is, such a section could never be empty.

 Note that, because there is no structural requirement, the definition of HTML's heading content elements must be clarified.
-That is, because deprecating these elements instead would be wasting a perfectly fine definition.
+That is, because deprecating these elements instead would be wasting an otherwise perfectly fine definition.

 **CLARIFICATION**
 The enter event of a section's first node always is strictly subsequent to